georgehanson/laravel-saas/README.md

 API credentials for it.
 For security we recommend storing the API keys within an environment variable rather than hardcoding them straight into the configuration.

-Currently this package only supports stripe.
+Currently this package only supports Stripe.

 If billing is enabled, when a tenant is created using the Tenant service, it automatically registers a customer within Stripe and stores their customer id.
 This is used later on for adding cards, taking payments and more.